fujiyama-kota-comm/fec-nsc-codec/README.md

 Developed as part of research in
 **Forward Error Correction (FEC)** and **physical-layer communications**.

-If this repository is useful, please consider starring ⭐ it on GitHub!
+If this repository is useful, please consider giving it a ⭐ on GitHub!